 Get your hands dirty

-Here are a few exercises you can try at home to get a better feel for an IaS such as AWS:
+Here are a few exercises you can try at home to go deeper:

 How IaaS stacks up